zhanboloteraliev/aws-cloud-labs/iam-troubleshooting/README.md

 2. It expands and shows which policy caused the denial
 3. You will see `Hidden-Deny-Policy` listed as the reason In a real support ticket the customer would not know this policy exists — maybe another admin added it, maybe it came from a group they forgot alice was in.
 Now you know exactly what to fix.

-Screenshot the expanded denial showing the policy name.

 ---